Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Numerical experiments

 \section{Numerical experiments}

 In the following section, we will validate our theoretical results through numerical tests.
-To implement the dG spatial discretization scheme we used the software module DUNE-FEM \cite{dedner_2020_3706994}.
-For the dG approximation, we choose polynomials of at most order one and the parameter $\sigma=3$ in \eqref{eq:A_dG_formulation} and \eqref{eq:Ahsplit}.
-We choose $\sigma$ in accordance to empirical findings.
+To implement the dG spatial discretization scheme, we used the software module DUNE-FEM \cite{dedner_2020_3706994,dune:Fem,dunereview:21,blatt2025distributedunifiednumericsenvironment}.
+For the dG approximation, we choose polynomials of at most order one and the parameter $\sigma=3$ in \eqref{eq:A_dG_formulation} and \eqref{eq:Ahsplit}, which is determined empirically.
 We looked at two examples to test our method.
 First, we look at a semi-linear stochastic heat equation with a homogeneous Dirichlet boundary condition in Section~\ref{subsec:ex1}.
 This setting fits into the framework of Section~\ref{sec:Prob_description} and therefore is used to verify our error bound from Theorem~\ref{thm:result}.
-To show that the method also performs well in a more general framework we also test it in a quasi-linear setting.
+To show that the method also performs well in a more general framework, we also test it in a quasi-linear setting.
 In Section~\ref{subsec:ex2}, we therefore look at the stochastic porous media equation.